Posterior Meta-Replay for Continual Learning: Methods

-\paragraph{Revisiting task-specific posteriors.} A crucial advantage of a Bayesian approach is the ability to update models as new evidence arrives.
-For instance, when continually learning a sequence of tasks, posteriors may undergo a post-hoc fine-tuning on stored coresets to mitigate catastrophic forgetting on the meta-model, especially for earlier tasks.
-Specifically, given a dataset split $\mathcal{D}^{(t)} \setminus \mathcal{C}^{(t)} \cup \mathcal{C}^{(t)}$, one can perform a final update $p(\mathbf{W} | \mathcal{D}^{(t)}) \propto p(\mathbf{W} \mid \mathcal{D}^{(t)} \setminus \mathcal{C}^{(t)}) p(\mathcal{C}^{(t)} \mid \mathbf{W})$, using a stored coreset $\mathcal{C}^{(t)}$ in conjunction with an already learned posterior approximation for $p(\mathbf{W} \mid \mathcal{D}^{(t)} \setminus \mathcal{C}^{(t)})$ that now acts as a prior.
-Interestingly, having access to coresets from all tasks can also be exploited to facilitate task inference via predictive uncertainty.
-Here we explore this idea by encouraging task-specific models to produce highly uncertain predictions for OOD samples (i.e., coresets from other tasks), an approach that we denote \textbf{CS} (SM \ref{sm:sec:coresets}).
-Note that this does not violate CL constraints, as the coreset fine-tuning is performed after all tasks have been trained on.
-Intriguingly, training on OOD inputs makes these become in-distribution, and therefore model agreement (\textsc{Agree}) as a way to infer task identity becomes inapplicable, which we empirically observe.
+\textbf{Facilitating task inference through coresets.} A key advantage of Bayesian statistics is the ability to update models as new evidence arrives.
+When continually learning a sequence of tasks, posteriors may for example undergo a post-hoc fine-tuning on stored coresets to mitigate catastrophic forgetting of earlier tasks.
+Specifically, given a dataset split $\mathcal{D}^{(t)} \setminus \mathcal{C}^{(t)} \cup \mathcal{C}^{(t)}$, one can perform a final update $p(\mathbf{W} | \mathcal{D}^{(t)}) \propto p(\mathbf{W} \mid \mathcal{D}^{(t)} \setminus \mathcal{C}^{(t)}) p(\mathcal{C}^{(t)} \mid \mathbf{W})$ using a stored coreset $\mathcal{C}^{(t)}$ in conjunction with an already learned posterior approximation for $p(\mathbf{W} \mid \mathcal{D}^{(t)} \setminus \mathcal{C}^{(t)})$ that now acts as a prior.
+Interestingly, access to coresets after training on all tasks can also be exploited to facilitate task inference via predictive uncertainty.
+Here, we explore this idea by encouraging task-specific models to produce uncertain predictions for OOD samples (i.e., coresets from other tasks), an approach that we denote \textbf{CS} (SM \ref{sm:sec:coresets}), and in which we store 100 inputs per task.
+Intriguingly, training on OOD inputs makes these become in-distribution, and therefore renders model agreement (\textit{Agree}) inapplicable for task inference, which we empirically observe.

-\paragraph{Reflection on prior-focused CL.} Although so far we have only considered task-specific solutions, our framework can also be used in a PF-CL setting.
-In this case, the parameters $\bm{\theta}$ are shared across tasks and no \textsc{TC} network is required, but the use of a \textsc{WG} hypernetwork to parametrize a shared implicit distribution $q_{\bm{\theta}}(\mathbf{W})$ can still allow finding more powerful approximations (cf. Fig. \ref{fig:pfcl:vs:prcl}).
-As opposed to the PR-CL setting, the parameters $\bm{\theta}$ are directly optimized.
-We refer to training a shared \textsc{WG} network via SSGE or AVB in a prior-focused way as \textbf{PF-SSGE} and \textbf{PF-AVB}.